How To Find an Apartment

 A 2013 lawsuit followed the near-drowning of a 3-year-old Maryland boy who wandered into the gated pool area of the apartment community where he lived.
 The boy survived but suffered permanent brain damage.

-An appellate court ruled in favor of the child’s mother, and against the community’s
+An appellate court ruled in favor of the child’s mother, and against the community’s management, when it found that the community had failed to follow state safety standards for swimming pools.

 Alcohol can cause a number of ill effects in residential apartment communities, including accidents with fireworks, grills, and pools.
 It also can increase instances of domestic violence and injuries.